What to Expect from the Saline Tattoo Removal Procedure?

 What is Saline Tattoo Removal, and Why is it a Better Option than Laser Removal?

 Ideal candidates for saline tattoo removal are those who have dark skin tones, sensitive skin, or allergic reactions to tattoo pigment.
-Saline treatment can lighten tattoos on any area, including around the eyes.
+Saline session can lighten tattoos on any area, including around the eyes.

 Saline Tattoo Removal Process: